atsheehan/curriculum/lessons/book-reviews-in-space/book-reviews-in-space.md

 - I must see the description of each book
 - I must see the URL of each book
 - I must see books listed in order, most recently posted first
+- I must see if a book was posted by an astronaut or a candidate
 ```

 #### View a Book's Details